-- (1) These regulations apply to all doctoral students who are admitted to the doctoral studies program at the Faculty of Arts and Humanities of the University of Cologne starting on the date these doctoral regulations go into effect. - (2) Doctoral students who have already received their acceptance to the doctoral studies programme from the doctoral Committee before these doctoral regulations go into effect, but still have not submitted any registration for examination or decision on this has not yet been made, can apply in writing to the doctoral committee that these doctoral regulations apply to them.
+(1) These regulations apply to all doctoral students who are admitted to the doctoral studies program at the Faculty of Arts and Humanities of the University of Cologne starting on the date these doctoral regulations go into effect.

+(2) Doctoral students who have already received their acceptance to the doctoral studies programme from the doctoral Committee before these doctoral regulations go into effect, but still have not submitted any registration for examination or decision on this has not yet been made, can apply in writing to the doctoral committee that these doctoral regulations apply to them.
 Switching to these doctoral regulations is irrevocable.

-- (3) Doctoral examination procedures for which the registration for examination was submitted before these regulations went into effect and about which were already decided before the date these doctoral regulations go into effect, will be completed based on the doctoral regulations in effect when the decision was taken. - (4) Doctoral studies which were begun according to the doctoral regulations dated 3 June 2003 (Official Bulletin 30/2003), last changed by the regulations of 31 March 2006 (Official Bulletin 16/2006), can be completed according to the 2003 doctoral regulations until 30 Sept.
-2015.
+(3) Doctoral examination procedures for which the registration for examination was submitted before these regulations went into effect and about which were already decided before the date these doctoral regulations go into effect, will be completed based on the doctoral regulations in effect when the decision was taken.
+The provision of Sec.
+20 applies when these Doctoral Regulations go into effect, irrespective of the Doctoral Regulations according to which the doctoral procedure is conducted.